 Reduce Water Usage

-One solution of drought in the Western United States is to reduce water people usage for unnecessary amenities.
+One solution to drought in the Western United States is to reduce the water people use for unnecessary amenities.
 For example, most states that mandate a reduction in water usage prohibit turning on sprinklers on lawns and golf courses.
 Since watering grass in these areas only promotes aesthetics, some states, like Arizona, are cracking down on wasteful water use.